What are facilitation skills and how to improve them?

 Planning a good process for an event will help you immensely.
 Being prepared means you will confidently be able to handle unforeseen situations and adjust the pre-planned process more easily as necessary.
 Usually, activities and discussions end up taking more time than initially planned: the group might need more breaks; new agenda items may pop up; and so on.

 As a facilitator, being able to adapt on the fly is an essential skill, and it is also necessary to communicate and confirm the potential changes to the agenda with the group.
 At the end of the day, as a facilitator, you are helping a group achieve the common and agreed-upon objectives they want.
-So, if there are any changes in the desired outcomes, they should be agreed upon by the group.
+So, if there are any changes to said objectives, they should be agreed upon by the group.
 Co-facilitation is immensely helpful with improvising and adapting.
 Having an extra person as a sounding board allows you to check in with one another, see if you have noticed similar patterns and needs, and ideate changes together.

 Neutrality